QUIT CAFFEINE DEPENDENCY

 Individuals with various conditions such as generalized anxiety disorder, panic disorder, primary insomnia, gastroesophageal reflux, pregnancy and urinary incontinence are often advised to reduce, or eliminate all caffeine use.
 Individuals with panic and anxiety disorders are especially sensitive to the negative effects of caffeine.

-Now you can easily quit caffeine dependency with NLP and advanced hypnotherapy in Mandurah, Perth, Bali and soon in Singapore and Jakarta.
+Now you can easily quit caffeine dependency with NLP and advanced hypnotherapy in Mandurah, Perth, Bali and Singapore.

 Caffeine is the most commonly used mood-altering drug in the world.
 More Americans are ‘addicted’ to caffeine than any other substance.
 It is estimated that in North America between 80 and 90 percent of adults and children habitually consume caffeine.